Script Analysis & Character Breakdown

 Beat analysis isn't about labeling every moment with an emotion.
 It's about identifying where your character changes — what they want in this moment, how they're trying to get it, and when that changes.
 Those three things — beats, tactics, and temperature shifts — give you a working map of any scene.
 This article shows you how to mark all three, using a method you can apply to any text before your next rehearsal.

-• Note per scena: attach your beat marks, tactic notes, and temperature observations directly to the scene — so they're there every time you open it to rehearse or review.
+• Scene notes: attach your beat marks, tactic notes, and temperature observations directly to the scene — so they're there every time you open it to rehearse or review.

 • Character focus view: isolate your character's lines to track how their intentions and tactics shift across the full scene without the surrounding dialogue getting in the way.